A rich brown sugar caramel cheesecake with crushed pecans and a graham cracker crust with a homemade salted caramel sauce.

 - 1/4 cup all-purpose flour

-- 4 large eggs
+- 4 large eggs, at room temperature

 - 1/4 cup finely chopped pecans

-For the topping
+For the Toppings

 - 1/2 cup finely chopped pecans

-- 3/4 cup heavy whipping cream
+- 3/4 cup heavy whipping cream, cold

 - 3 tablespoons powdered sugar

 For the Caramel Sauce: